Otto von Bolschwing: Office of Jewish Affairs

-These connections, particularly that with Jost, would later prove vital in advancing Von Bolschwing’s career in the security services over the coming years.
-This process of elevating himself through the careful cultivation of numerous influential personalities would become a recurring element throughout von Bolschwing’s professional life.
+These connections, particularly that with Jost, were vital in advancing Von Bolschwing’s career in the security services.
+This process of elevating himself through the cultivation of influential personalities would become a recurring tactic throughout von Bolschwing’s life.

-Following the German annexation of Austria, Eichmann was dispatched to Vienna and given the responsibility of crafting a solution to the "Jewish question" in the newly acquired territory.
-He appointed von Bolschwing to serve as his primary adjutant throughout the project.
+Following the German annexation of Austria, Eichmann was sent to Vienna and with the responsibility of crafting a solution to the "Jewish question" in the newly acquired territory.
+He appointed von Bolschwing to serve as his primary adjutant.
 The two men worked together to put in place many of the policies relating to forced immigration and the confiscation of Jewish property that von Bolschwing had articulated during his earlier service at the Jewish Affairs Office in Berlin.
-This collaboration proved to be a major professional success for both Eichmann and von Bolschwing and led to the establishment of the Central Agency for Jewish Emigration in Vienna.
-This agency would become the prototype for similar SS organizations used to implement the deportation of Jews in Amsterdam, Prague and many other European cities.
+This collaboration was a major success for both Eichmann and von Bolschwing and led to the establishment of the Central Agency for Jewish Emigration in Vienna.
+This agency was the prototype for SS organizations used to deport Jews in Amsterdam, Prague and many other European cities.